 Canada is one of the most popular places in the world to immigrate to so it is no wonder that they receive thousands of applications weekly from people hoping to live and work in Canada.
 A Spouse Visa is one of the more popular applications that come and go through the immigration office.
-The amount of time that it takes for a spousal sponsorship 2019 application to be processed can vary from case to case depending on a few different factors.
+The processing time for a spousal sponsorship 2024 application can vary from case to case depending on a few different factors.
 The most important factor that determines how long the Spouse Visa application will be processed is the number of applications that Canada receives and where your sponsorship application is being processed.

 Average Canadian Spouse Visa Processing Time

-As of February 2016, the Canadian Spouse Visa Processing Time for both inland and outland has an average of 12 months.
-It is important to remember that this average processing time cannot be guaranteed and vary from case to case.
+The Canadian Spouse Visa Processing Time for both inland and outland is an average of 12 months.
+It is important to remember that this average processing time cannot be guaranteed and varies from case to case.

 1. Location of Application